 or, multiplying through and clearing denominators,

 This is a degree six polynomial equation that has no easy factorization.
 Since there is no general analytical method for obtaining the solution, the only method we can use is numerical.
-The figure shows three successive views of a graphing calculator plot of Y = 12X^5 - 10X^6 - 1, obtained by zooming in towards one of the zeros.
+The figure shows three successive views of a graphing calculator plot of $Y = 12X^5 - 10X^6 - 1,$ obtained by zooming in towards one of the zeros.

-We are interested only in the zero that occurs between 0 and 1 (why?), and find that M
+We are interested only in the zero that occurs between $0$ and $1$ (why?), and find that $M ≈ 0.735$ to within $± 0.001.$

 Before We Go On ...